Skip to content

 Object detection training

-1. Download the data to be used for training, validation, and testing the model
+1. Download the data for training, validation, and testing.

 Tip